cdztt/monocraft-VSCodeColorTheme/README.md

 Besides a color theme, there is a keyboard shortcut.
 * Ctrl + ,

-Append a comma( , ) at the end of the current line.
+Append a comma( , ) to the end of the current line.